DevMountain/react-4-mini/README.md

 ### Summary

-In this step we will modify our App.js to render our `router` onto the DOM.
+In this step, we will modify our App.js to render our `router` onto the DOM.

 ### Instructions